-87% of the Individual Education Plan goals that were set for students were achieved were kept up to date with their child's progress.
+87% of the Individual Education Plan goals that were set for students were achieved.

-100% of respondents indicated their satisfaction with the progress that their child was making
+100% of respondents indicated their satisfaction with the progress that their child was making.
+96% of respondents indicated that they were kept up to date with their child's indicated they were satisfied with their involvement in IEP process.